J-Siu/docker_compose/docker/mpd_lite/README.md

-Docker MPD Lite with UID/GID handling.
+Docker MPD Lite with UID/GID + audio GID handling.

 > MPD Lite is custom compile of MPD which trim down all functions except audio playing.